esl/MongooseIM/doc/open-extensions/muc_light.md

 1. The full occupant list is always available to all occupants.
 1. The occupant is always visible on the list, even if they do not have any resources online.
 1. Occupants can only have two affiliations: owner and member.
-1. There MUST be at most one owner in the room (the service can choose to treat all users equally).
+1. There MUST be at least one owner in the room (the service can choose to treat all users equally).
 1. If the room becomes empty, it is destroyed.
 1. Occupants cannot hide behind nicks.
-Their real bare JID is always visible to everyone
+Their real bare JID is always visible to everyone.
 1. No exchange of any `<presence/>` stanza inside the room.
 1. The user MUST be able to retrieve the list of rooms they occupy.
 1. The owner can modify the room configuration at any time; members may also be allowed to set configuration.